nuochenhere-123/RCG-Net_Experiments/README.md

 + Our code is in the folder of "RCG-Net".
 We will upload this once our paper is received.
 There're training sets now.
-+ 5 testing sets of our paper are shown in the folder of "TestingSet"
++ 5 testing sets and 1 testing set with varying noise types & levels used in our paper are shown in the folder of "TestingSet"
 + The output of our RCG-Net is shown in the folder of "RCG-Net-output"
-+ Codes and results of 13 SOTA UIE methods are shown in the folder of "Comprision", some of their checkpoints are too large for us to upload, but you can get them from the link in their paper.
++ Codes and results of 13 SOTA UIE methods are shown in the folder of "Comparison", some of their checkpoints are too large for us to upload, but you can get them from the link in their paper.
++ Results of all methods under varying noise types & levels are shown in the folder of "Comparison_under_noise"
 + The codes of all IQA metrics used in our paper are given in the folder of "IQA_Evaluation"